DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 ## Tags

 - When releasing software it is useful to label a specific commit that is an important milestone in the project.
 For example, you may want to tag the commit that is the first release of the software to the public.
+- To view all tags `git tag`
+- View tags and their descriptions `git tag -n`
+- View detailed information regarding a specific tag `git show <tagname>`
 - To create a tag for a specific commit you run `git tag -a v1.0.0 74202f7 -m "message here"`.
 Where `v1.0.0` is the tag name, `74202f7` is the commit code and `-m` is the message.
 Use `git log --pretty=oneline` to view the commit codes.
 - To push the tag to the remote repo you run `git push origin v1.0.0`.
 Where `v1.0.0` is the tag name.
 - You can then use the tags to publish new releases on the GitHub repo.
+- Can checkout a tag, for example `git checkout v1.0.1`.
+	- Afterwards to return to an undetached HEAD state run `git checkout main` or `git checkout master`.

 ## Ignoring